Balaji01-4D/dotfiles/README.md

 # dotfiles
-this is my dot files btw
+this is my configuration set-up for various applications